mariavmukhina/ScopeScript/README.md

 # ScopeScript: Fast Matlab Microscope with Custom Hardware Controller

 ScopeScript is a Matlab package for the control of microscopy setup.
 Custom hardware [controller](https://github.com/mariavmukhina/Custom_TTL_Controller_for_Microscope) is at the heart of this setup for the fastest acquisition in 4D.
+ScopeScript communicates with Nikon Ti-2 microscope through Matlab-only device adapter and uses uManager device adapters to connect to all periphery devices.
 ScopeScript also includes software for PI Nanocube nanomanipulator to seamlessly integrate image acquisition with mechanical stimulation of the sample with nanoscale precision.

 This software is a substitution for Nikon's $25K NIS-Elements.